strongswan/strongswan/doc/git-issue.md

 ## git-issue helper tool ##

-The git-issue helper script can be installed to the git tools, allowing a tight integration of issue management to the git workflow.
+The git-issue helper script can be installed locally, allowing a tight integration of issue management to the git workflow.
+The script can be installed in any location in PATH, but must keep the _git-_ prefix that allows git to find it.

 After installation, invoke _git issue_ for a usage summary.